 If you follow my InstaStory then you know I just traveled solo with my girls.
 I have traveled with both kids, but James was with me and quite a different experience.
 If any of you have done this with two kids four and under then you know how exhausting it is.
-And let me tell you, it’s not easy, but with a few tips and ticks I have learned from traveling with toddlers on this recent trip you will survive and make it through!
+And let me tell you, it’s not easy, but with a few tips and tricks I have learned from traveling with toddlers on this recent trip you will survive and make it through!

 Our flight was a three and half hour flight from Oakland to Kansas City.
 We have done this a few times, but Amelia was not as active as she is now.
 I have to admit, I was so nervous about how this would go with her.
 She is definitely my wild, more active child and seriously has trouble sitting still.
 She was still a lap child for this flight so I was honestly so worried about the person who got stuck next to us!
 But, we lucked out, the flight wasn’t full.